 Senior managers have an overall picture of operations so they can make effective decisions on investment and resource allocation and respond quickly to changing business opportunities.

-Deploying an ERP system can help you transform different aspects of your business and cope with the challenges of growth.
+Deploying an ERP and CRM system can help you transform different aspects of your business and cope with the challenges of growth.

-By reducing duplication in administration, streamlining processes such as order processing and production planning, ERP systems free staff to concentrate on more important tasks and deal with increasing volumes of business efficiently.
-By equipping employees with powerful business tools, ERP systems enable your team to make a greater contribution to efficiency and profitability.
+By implementing systems for ownership, management and control of your customers’ personal information, reducing duplication in administration, streamlining processes such as order processing and production planning, ERP and CRM systems free staff to concentrate on more important tasks and deal with increasing volumes of business efficiently.
+By equipping employees with powerful business tools, ERP and CRM systems enable your team to make a greater contribution to efficiency and profitability.

-ERP systems offer small businesses many important benefits.
+ERP and CRM systems offer small businesses many important benefits.

-However, implementing an ERP system carries significant risk.
+However, implementing an ERP and CRM system carries significant risk.

 A company-wide deployment represents a major investment in time, effort and capital.

-The cost of a complete ERP system may be beyond the means of a growing business.
+The cost of a complete ERP and CRM system may be beyond the means of a growing business.

 Although you can deploy individual modules for different departments as funds are available, you would not reap the full benefits of a company-wide system for some time.